 Part 1: Transmission Experiments

-The work was being primarily conducted in the British Isles under the auspices of the Ultra Short Wave Propagation Panel, a department within the Ministry of Supply; one of many wartime departments whose name and purpose was suitably obscured within the British civil service.
-A number of other government departments were also involved; including the Naval Meteorological Service who undertook low-level meteorological measurements, the Radio Division of the National Physical Laboratory (NPL) who analysed the results of the trials; the Admiralty Signal Establishment (ASE) who provided equipment through a contract with General Electric2General Electric Company Research Laboratories; and most crucially the stations were operated by personnel from the Signals Research and Development Establishment (SRDE) within the Ministry of Supply (MoS).
+The work was being primarily conducted in the British Isles under the auspices of the Ultra Short Wave Propagation Panel, a department within the Ministry of Supply; one of many wartime departments whose name and purpose were suitably obscured within the British civil service.
+A number of other government departments were also involved; including the Naval Meteorological Service which undertook low-level meteorological measurements, the Radio Division of the National Physical Laboratory (NPL) which analysed the results of the trials; the Admiralty Signal Establishment (ASE) which provided equipment through a contract with General Electric2General Electric Company Research Laboratories; and most crucially the stations were operated by personnel from the Signals Research and Development Establishment (SRDE) within the Ministry of Supply (MoS).

 |3 cm Band||0.15 W|

 |6 cm Band||0.3 W|

 A further interesting note about the Irish Sea experiments was that in the summer of 1944 the behaviour of a light beam was studied across the 57-mile link between stations A and C. The purpose of this was to observe any changes in refraction as a result of temperature change, but these tests proved inconclusive at that stage.